Will Sheehey

-William Sheehey (born January 16, 1992) is a retired American professional basketball player.
+William Sheehey (born January 16, 1992) is an American basketball coach and a retired professional basketball player.
 He played college basketball for Indiana University.
+He is currently working as an assistant Coach for Bakken Bears of the Basketligaen.

 High school career

 As a resident of Stuart, Florida, Sheehey attended South Fork High School as a sophomore and junior.
 As a sophomore in 2007–08, he averaged 17 points, 8.5 rebounds and 4.5 assists per game and as a junior in 2008–09, he averaged 24.6 points, 10 rebounds and nearly three assists per game.
 As a senior at Sagemont School in 2009–10, he averaged 14 points, seven rebounds and four assists.
 During the summer, Sheehey played AAU basketball for the Florida Rams.

 Sheehey was named to the Class 2A second team All-State.
 He was ranked as the No. 45 small forward in his class by Scout.com, and No. 141 overall and No. 40 small forward by Rivals.com.
 He was also nominated for the McDonald's All-American Game and was named to the Florida vs. U.S.A.
 Hardwood Classic All-Star team.